Glastonbury 2024: Fans react to the line-up

 Idles, Disclosure and The National are scheduled to top the Other Stage.
 Elsewhere on the line-up are the likes of The Streets, Two Door Cinema Club, Avril Lavigne, The Last Dinner Party, Jungle, Justice, Bloc Party, Fontaines D.C., Yard Act, Arlo Parks and Gossip.

-Much of the online discussion has been around SZA, who will be topping the Glasto bill having never performed at Worthy Farm previously.
+Much of the online discussion has been centred around SZA, who will be topping the Glasto bill having never performed at Worthy Farm previously.

 The announcement comes shortly after the R&B singer was named International Artist Of The Year at the BRIT Awards 2024.
 SZA’s hit single ‘Kill Bill’, from her acclaimed 2022 album ‘SOS’, was also nominated in the International Song Of The Year category at the ceremony.